puppetlabs/puppet-docs/source/pe/3.7/orchestration_adding_actions.markdown

 * A `.rb` file containing the MCollective agent code
 * A `.ddl` file containing a description of plugin's actions, inputs, and outputs

 Every **agent node** that will be using this plugin needs **both** files.
-The **puppet master node** and **console node** each need the `.ddl` file.
+The **Puppet master node** and **console node** each need the `.ddl` file.

 > **Note:** Additionally, some MCollective agent plugins may be part of a bundle of related plugins, which may include new subcommands, data plugins, and more.
 >
-> [A full list of plugin types and the nodes they should be installed on is available here.][plugin_types] Note that in MCollective terminology, "servers" refers to Puppet Enterprise agent nodes and "clients" refers to the puppet master and console nodes.
+> [A full list of plugin types and the nodes they should be installed on is available here.][plugin_types] Note that in MCollective terminology, "servers" refers to Puppet Enterprise agent nodes and "clients" refers to the Puppet master and console nodes.

 #### Distribution